lienkolabs/synergy/README.md

 progress.
 DRAFTs are to be used for public idea elaboration and collaboration, amongst network members.

-By creating a DRAFT the member is sharing a starting proposition with the community, and anyone who wishes to contribute to the forming of it can apply for an new version of the DRAFT by adding or removing info from the original DRAFT publishing and referencing to the old version as deprecated.
+By creating a DRAFT the member, or group of members, is sharing a starting proposition with the community, and anyone who wishes to contribute to the forming of it can apply for an new version of the DRAFT by adding or removing info from the original DRAFT publishing and referencing to the old version as deprecated.